TomaszGolaszewski/Tomasz_Empire_20022/README.md

 v0.10 - UI stage I

 ### Last changes:
+v0.10.7 - 26.02.2023

+* Changes to the way window with infos about unit is stored;
+* Added building queue window.

 v0.10.6 - 25.02.2023

 * Changes to the way windows are stored and handled.